duiyuan/dnrm/README.md

 > Fork from [nrm](https://github.com/Pana/nrm) for some reasons:
 >
 > 1. Fix some issues at first time(eg. [issue-130](https://github.com/Pana/nrm/issues/130))
-> 2. Rewrite all code with typescript
+> 2. Rewrite all codes with typescript
 > 3. More registries supported

 # dxnrm -- NPM registry manager